SS Juve Stabia: Stabia S.C.

-The origins of football in the town of Castellammare di Stabia in the Metropolitan City of Naples can be traced to 19 March 1907, when Weiss, the Romano brothers and Pauzano founded the club as Stabia Sporting Club.
+The origins of football in the town of Castellammare di Stabia in the Metropolitan City of Naples can be traced to 19 March 1907, when Weiss, the Romano brothers, and Pauzano founded the club as Stabia Sporting Club.
 In 1930, the club changed its name to F.C.
 Stabiese, and in summer 1933, it filed for bankruptcy.

 A.C.
 Stabia

 Stabia was refounded as A.C.
-Stabia by Salvatore Russo in 1933.
+Stabia in 1933.

 During the 1951–52 season, it played in Serie B.

 In 1953, it was declared bankrupt.

 S.S.
 Juventus Stabia

-In 1953, the second club of the town, Società Sportiva Juventus Stabia, founded in 1945 becomes so the main team of Castellamare di Stabia and inherited the sporting tradition of the former club.
+In 1953, the second club of the town, Società Sportiva Juventus Stabia, founded in 1945 becomes so the main team of Castellammare di Stabia and inherited the sporting tradition of the former club.

 In 2001, the club declared bankruptcy.

 From Comprensorio Stabia to S.S.
 Juve Stabia

 In the summer 2002, entrepreneur Paolo D'Arco acquired the sports rights of Serie D of Comprensorio Nola and immediately renamed it Comprensorio Stabia and since the summer 2003 with the current name.
 At the end of the season, it was promoted to Serie C2 and in the next year, to Serie C1.
 In the 2008–09 season, the club was relegated to Lega Pro Seconda Divisione, but was immediately promoted the next season.

 In the 2010–11 season, Juve Stabia was promoted in Serie B after 59 years.
 It played in the Italian second division for three consecutive seasons before being relegated in 2013–14.
+It returned to the second tier for the 2019–20 season (getting relegated after one season), and then again for the 2024–25 season.